Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Derivation of initial growth of linear entropy for two qubits

-Following eq. \ref{state at small time for 2 qubit} and eq. \ref{state at small time for 1 qubit}, we notice that for two ancillary qubits, if we redefine the quench parameter $\kappa$ as $\sqrt{2}\kappa$, we will get the same state as for one ancillary qubit.
+From eq. \ref{eq:psi2qubit_shortt} and eq. \ref{eq:psi1qubit_shortt}, we see that for two qubits if we redefine the quench parameter $\kappa$ as $\sqrt{2}\kappa$, we will get the same form for the time-evolved state as for one qubit.
 One can easily show that such scaling of the interaction parameter still works if the initial state is maximally coherent.
 This is consistent with the scaling conjecture put forward in \cite{Franchi_2022}.
-Following the scaling conjecture of the interaction parameter, linear entropy for $n$ number of qubits with incoherent initial state becomes
+Therefore, we approximate the short time behaviour of linear entropy for $n$ number of qubits by the same form as obtained for one qubit system by rescaling $\kappa \to \sqrt{n}\kappa$,